Jakubson/JPremiumCleared/README.md

 ## Features
 * JPremium logins **automatically premium players**.
 They also can disable that feature and login with a password.
 Automatic registration is dependent on your JPremium configuration.
 You can set automatic registration premium players, but then cracked players with premium nicknames cannot join to the server.
 * JPremium has fully **supported changing premium nicknames**.
-Premium players who change their nickname will not lose any data and will not be able to steal any cracked accounts.
+Premium players who change their nickname will not lose any data and will not be able to steal any cracked accounts because the plugin uses **fixed unqiue ids**.
 Please remember that feature works only when you have enabled `fixedUniqueIds` in your JPremium configuration.
 If you have not enabled that option, premium players will not be able to join the server after changing their nickname.
 * JPremium has **sessions for cracked players**.
 When cracked players have a session, they do not have to login every joining.
 You can set automatic starting sessions for specified time after registration and login.
 * JPremium has **mail integration** for cracked players, so they can add mail.
 When they lose their password, they can recovery the password by mails.
 * JPremium has **protection against bots**.
 The first protection is forbidding joining if JPremium detects too many joining requests.
 Even if bots join the server, bots cannot register because JPremium requires entering **captcha codes from maps**.
 You can change the icon on the captcha maps (please see images section).